cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

 * The need to prepare the elements that will eventually allow you to create a GUI and/or server-side scripts for your checkers application.
 * How to create the necessary Protobuf objects and clients in TypeScript, the extensions that facilitate the use of these clients, so that CosmJS will understand and be able to interact with your checkers module.
-* How to use Docker to define a network to launch separate containers that can communicate for the purpose of integration testing.
+* How to use Docker to define a network to launch separate containers that can communicate, for the purpose of integration testing.

 </HighlightBox>